Open-Credentialing-Initiative/marketplace/README.md

 OCI-committed service providers actively work towards or have achieved adherence to [OCI’s conformance requirements](https://open-credentialing-initiative.github.io/Conformance-Program/).
 Some service providers are ready to go!
 Others are preparing to test their interoperability and get OCI-conformant.
 Any of the service providers listed here can be **contacted directly** with inquiries about their DSCSA solutions.

 ### ☆ HDA VRS Working Group
 Interoperability is achieved between service providers through small- and large-scale efforts coordinated by the [Healthcare Distribution Alliance (HDA)](https://hda.org/) VRS Working Group.
-The first integration efforts began on the GS1 Lightweight Messaging Standard (LVMS) Revision 1.2 in summer 2022.
+The first integration efforts began on the GS1 Lightweight Messaging Standard (LVMS) Release 1.2 in summer 2022.
 Currently, a wide range of solution providers have since upgraded to the GS1 LVMS R1.3 implementation and have successfully tested their ATP Verifiable Credential integrations; LVMS R1.2 has been deprecated.

 Service Provider | OCI Role | R1.2 Tested | R1.3 Tested
 --- |--- | --- | ---